yotamsha/loopback-angular-admin/README.md

 For more details check [here](https://github.com/beeman/loopback-angular-admin/issues/179)

+## Quick-start for the development branch

+The steps of running the server and client will be simplified, but for now this is the gist:

+Clone the repo with the correct branch and move into the directory

+    $ git clone -b develop https://github.com/beeman/loopback-angular-admin.git loopback-angular-admin-develop
+    $ cd loopback-angular-admin-develop

+Install the dependencies

+    $ npm install

+Create a 'dotenv' file

+    $ cp .env.example .env

+Start the server with debugging of the boot scripts and INITDB enabled:

+    $ DEBUG=boot:* INITDB=1 API_URL=http://localhost:3000/api/ npm start

+The command above should give you a working version of the app on port 3000 and you should be able to log in using `admin@admin.com` / `admin`.

+In a separate shell run the following command to start the client

+    $ npm run dev-client

+This should open your browser and after a couple of seconds, when webpack finished building the client, you should be able to log in and have the client out-refresh if you make changes to it.

 # loopback-angular-admin

 The goal is to have a starter project which can be used to quickly build an API with a frontend that are easily extended.